djaodjin/djaodjin-saas/docs/ledger.rst

 ^^^^^^^^^^^^^^^^^^^^^

-Refunds are initiated initiated by the provider while chargebacks are initated by the client.
+Refunds are initiated initiated by the provider while chargebacks are initated by the customer.
 In either case, they represent a loss of income while the service was provided.

     yyyy/mm/dd description
-               client:*payback*     amount
+               customer:*payback*     amount
                processor:Income     processor_fee
                provider:Assets